 If you are currently in arrears, then your credit file will continue to reflect the same arrears status during the payment holiday as immediately prior to it.
 We will continue to send monthly arrears letters, as your previously missed payments are still outstanding.

 When will the payment holiday take effect?

-When you have read and understood all the information above, please call us to request a payment holiday.
+When you have read all of the information above, please call us to request a payment holiday.

 Please note: We are currently dealing with a higher number of calls from customers than normal.
 So that we can support those in the most vulnerable situations please only call if your enquiry is urgent.
+You can use our Self-Service facility online to view details of and to manage your account.
 We are doing our best to help customers as quickly as possible and we appreciate your cooperation.
-If you do need to speak to us please remember that our call wait times are likely to be longer than normal.

 Further information that may be of use to you if you are impacted by the coronavirus at this time.